-- Handle simple situations dealing with basic personal and family information. - Express thoughts and opinions regarding simple daily life. - Talk about and comment on past events; hold a basic conversion on future plans. - Recognize 87 additional Kanji, and learn 145 Kanji in total.
+- Handle simple situations dealing with basic personal and family information. - Express thoughts and opinions regarding simple daily life. - Talk about and comment on past events; hold a basic conversion on future plans. - Present a 10-minute performance, based on familiar topics by using relevant vocabulary, and entertain the audience. - Recognize 87 additional Kanji, and learn 145 Kanji in total.